 Creating flowers out of paper can be elaborate or it can be simple.
 You know us, we prefer simple.

 These rainbow paper flowers are perfect for kids of all ages.
 They can practice their scissor skills by cutting out the circles.
 Then they can learn about the color wheel when they put the petals in order.

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase an item, we may receive an affiliate commission.

 - Construction Paper.
 One sheet for each color of the rainbow and one sheet of white.

 - Pen or Marker.

 - Something to trace that makes a circle. (cup, bowl, stencil, or use a circle punch)

-How to create DIY paper flowers:
+How to make construction paper flowers:

-Place some glue on side of your folded circle (aka taco).
+Place some glue on one side of your folded circle (aka taco).
 Then place the half circle onto a piece of paper.
 Next, take the opposite color, from the color wheel, and place it across from your first pedal.
 Be sure that the open sides of your half circles are pointing away from each other.

 You can add a stem with a green marker to add a fun touch.
 Try making these paper flowers in all different sizes!
 To easily create the smaller flowers, I used a 1″ hole punch.
-You can grab one here.Let them have fun with it!
-They can also do these in solid colors, heart-shaped petals, or add a small circle to the middle.
-Let your kiddo play around with their creativity.
-These are great for making cards or an afternoon craft.
-Have fun!
+You can grab one here.